Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 What is a business credit card for start-ups?

-Business credit cards provide the same flexibility as personal credit cards and may be used for any transaction.
+Business credit cards provide the same flexibility as personal credit cards and may be used for any transactions.
 Examples include spending on things like office supplies, bills, travel, and entertaining clients.
 They help distinguish between private and commercial spending.

 A business credit card allows the holder to make purchases up to the card's credit limit.
 The minimum payment is due every month, just as with a personal credit card.
 Based on your current balance and APR, this is the minimum payment required to avoid late penalties and charges.

-Interest gets charged on the unpaid amount of a corporate credit card just as it would on a personal credit card if the balance were not paid in full at the end of each billing cycle.
+Interest is charged on the unpaid amount of a corporate credit card just as it would on a personal credit card if the balance were not paid in full at the end of each billing cycle.
 Some corporate credit cards have an annual fee and a higher interest rate than personal credit cards.
 However, corporate credit cards often have larger spending limitations.

 Employees get additional cards to use for company purposes, however, restrictions on acceptable purchases and overall spending should be made clear.
-However, the business itself, and not the person, will be on the hook for any financial obligations.

 What’s the best way to grow business credit?